Select a Model From the Menu Box Below for More Information

 Bigger Is Better

-One of the major benefits of our sprayer kits is you can use anywhere from a 5 ft - 120 ft. kit.
+One of the major benefits of our sprayer kits is that you can use anywhere from a 5 ft - 120 ft. kit.
 There aren't any other weed wipers in the industry that provide the user the opportunity to have less passes in the field.
 If you are nervous about using a 90 ft. weed wiper, start with something smaller, you can always expand your boom in the future!
 For larger booms, we highly recommend having auto-boom height adjustment.

 *Please Note That There Are Self-Propelled Units That Will Not Work With Our Kits.
 Example: JD4940 Sprayers.
 Please Call Us If You Have Any Questions.